awsdocs/aws-cdk-guide/v2/cli.md

 **Note**
 The CDK Toolkit runs your app and synthesizes fresh AWS CloudFormation templates before deploying anything\.
 Therefore, most command line options you can use with `cdk synth` \(for example, `--context`\) can also be used with `cdk deploy`\.

 See `cdk deploy --help` for all available options\.
-A few of the most useful options are covered below\.
+A few of the most useful options are covered in the following section\.

 ### Skipping synthesis<a name="cli-deploy-nosynth"></a>

-The cdk deploy command normally synthesizes your app's stacks before deploying to make sure the deployment reflects the latest version of your app\.
-If you know that you haven't made any changes to your code since your last cdk synth, you may suppress the redundant synthesis step when deploying\.
-Simply specify your project's `cdk.out` directory in the \-\-app option\.
+The cdk deploy command normally synthesizes your app's stacks before deploying to make sure that the deployment reflects the latest version of your app\.
+If you know that you haven't changed your code since your last cdk synth, you can suppress the redundant synthesis step when deploying\.
+To do so, specify your project's `cdk.out` directory in the \-\-app option\.

 ```
 cdk deploy --app cdk.out StackOne StackTwo